RESTORING THE BODY’S ENERGY

 TOXIC METALS AND ENERGY LEVELS

-transport system, energy-producing glands and glucose handling systems of the
+Toxic metals devastate the body's energy systems.
+These systems include the Krebs cycle, the electron transport system, the energy-producing glands and glucose handling systems of the body.

-The toxic metals include lead, cadmium, mercury, copper, nickel and aluminum, among many others.
 Toxic metals replace vital minerals in enzyme binding sites.
-This means the toxic metal fills a key position in an enzyme, but it is not the ideal or preferred mineral for that enzyme. this prevents the enzyme from functioning correctly.
+This means the toxic metal fills a key position in an enzyme, but it is not the ideal or preferred mineral for that enzyme.
+This prevents the enzyme from functioning correctly.

-High levels of toxic metals are common today, due to contamination of the air, water and food, and in some cases due to occupational exposure.
+High levels of toxic metals are a universal problem today, due to contamination of the air, water and food, and in some cases due to occupational exposure.
 In addition, many children are born with high levels of toxic metals passed on from their mothers through the placenta.

-For example, I do not use and do not like chelators or chelation therapy of any kind, even natural chelation therapy.
-I find it is very rarely needed.
-Click here to read more about Chelation.
+NOTE: We do not need or recommend chelators or chelation therapy of any kind, even natural chelation therapy.
+This is very important for development.
+For details, read Chelation.

 Autointoxication.
 Problems in the colon leading to the production of highly toxic chemicals there can make a person very tired.